Haufe-Lexware/wicked.haufe.io/doc/configuring-kong-plugins.md

 The plugin configuration can be found for both Plans and API Kong Configurations.
 This is supported in the kickstarter:

 ![Plugin Configuration](images/plugin-configuration.png)

+### Correlation ID

+Use this plugin to insert a correlation ID (`Correlation-Id`) header into the proxied request.
+If such a header is already present, simply pass it on.
+Otherwise create a new one, based on a UUID.

 ### Logging